ErenratZeng/Android-Development-COMP6442/items/report.md

 1. *Bug 1:*
    - *The button on home page sometimes gets smaller*
    - The reason it gets smaller is because we used third party library to achiece dynamic effect, but it seems that the third party library has some bug we can't fix.
+2. *Bug 2:*
+    - *The length of chat message container is fixed.
+It may looks weird in landscape mode.*
+    - The reason of fixed container width is to eliminate extra spaces with *wrap_content(0dp)* in Recycle View.
+3. *Error 1*
+    - *An error message appears in the logcat when attempting to request a user's profile picture if it has not been set.*
+    - The default profile picture will be applied with the error.
+It does not affect any functionality.
 <br> <hr>